 Within 30 days of contract award, the contractor in consultation with the RCMP Site Authority, will determine a schedule in which the work will be done.
 The schedule is to be signed off by both the contractor and the RCMP Site Authority or designate.
 The schedule will be adhered to and will be part of the performance measures.
-A copy of the schedule is to be provided to the Technical Authority by the RCMP Site Authority or designate within a day or two of it being signed.
+A copy of the schedule is to be provided to the Contracting Authority by the RCMP Site Authority or designate within a day or two of it being signed.

 An activity log will be maintained at the site by the contractor in which the contractor shall record, date and initial all the completed scheduled/periodic work performed.
 The log shall be provided to the RCMP Site Authority or designate on a monthly basis.
-The RCMP Site Authority or designate will review, make any notes, sign off on the activity log, communicate any issues to the Contractor, and keep a copy for their file.
-A copy of the signed acivity log must be provided to the Technical Authority for their files within a day or two of it being signed.
+The RCMP Site Authority or designate will review and sign off on the activity log.
+A copy of the signed acivity log must be sent to the Contracting Authority by the RCMP Site Authority or designate within a day or two of it being signed.